 Jesus was his own mobile app.
 He applied truth on the go to the lives of his mostly teenaged disciples in real life situations, and it would get him fired really quickly from most churches.

-3. He would bring the “un” ones (dirty, flirty and rejected) into his inner circle.
+3. Jesus would be fired because He would bring the “un” ones (dirty, flirty and rejected) into his inner circle.

 Jesus reached the dirty…

 “A man with leprosy came to him and begged him on his knees, ‘If you are willing, you can make me clean.’
 Jesus was indignant.
 He reached out his hand and touched the man.”
 Mark 1:40-41